nachomirsol/frontendMasters/javascript-thp/readme.md

 # Javascript: The hard parts of object oriented

 Objects allows us to store data and add functionality to that data, however we are going to see step by step how to improve the way to bundle everything with the OOP paradigm in order to improve performance and readability.
-We will see different ways to create objects.
+We will see different approaches.
+Main goal is to bundle data and functionallity

 ## Creating an Object